 At sentencing, scheduled for Feb.
 20, 2014, Shipman, Maynard and Harris each face a maximum penalty of life in prison.

-Shipman, Maynard and Harris are three of 36 defendants charged with, among other things, conducting racketeering activity through the ABT criminal enterprise.
-To date, 17 defendants have pleaded guilty.
+Shipman, Maynard and Harris are four of 36 defendants charged with conducting racketeering activity through the ABT criminal enterprise, among other charges.
+To date, 18 defendants have pleaded guilty.

 This case is being investigated by a multi-agency task force consisting of the Bureau of Alcohol, Tobacco, Firearms and Explosives; the Drug Enforcement Administration; FBI; U.S. Marshals Service; Federal Bureau of Prisons; Homeland Security Investigations; Texas Rangers; Texas Department of Public Safety; Montgomery County Sheriff’s Office; Houston Police Department-Gang Division; Texas Department of Criminal Justice – Office of Inspector General; sheriff’s offices in Harris, Tarrant, Atascosa, Orange and Waller Counties; police departments in Alvin, Carrollton and Mesquite Texas; as well as the Montgomery and Atascosa County District Attorney’s Offices.